Scotia, California: History

 Life in early 20th century Scotia is documented by the Neill Photo Albums, which feature 292 photographs of the Neill family, townspeople, and daily life in the company town.
 Images reflect everyday life and hardships, local residents and homes, vacations, trips into the surrounding forest, and Pacific Lumber Company's mill and work operations, between the years of 1908 and 1913.
-The Neil Photo Album is available for viewing at Humboldt State University's Special Collections.
-During the mid-to-late 19th century, Scotia was one of numerous company towns established across the Pacific Northwest, many of which closed down during the Great Depression in the 1930s.
-Scotia was one of the handful of company towns to survive this period and further into the 20th century, and most of the existing houses were built between the 1920s and 1950s.
+The Neil Photo Album is available for viewing at library of Humboldt State Polytechnic University's Special Collections.
+During the mid-to-late 19th century, Scotia was one of numerous company towns established across the Pacific Northwest, many of which closed during the Great Depression in the 1930s.
+Scotia was one of the handful of company towns to survive this period and further into the 20th century.
+Most of the existing houses were built between the 1920s and 1950s.

-The 1992 Cape Mendocino earthquakes caused widespread damage in Humboldt County, including Scotia, when three major earthquakes in less than a 24-hour span.
+The 1992 Cape Mendocino earthquakes caused widespread damage in Humboldt County, including Scotia, when three major earthquakes occurred in less than a 24-hour span.
 The first was a magnitude 7.2 quake at 11:06 a.m. on April 25, causing mill damage that took months to repair.
 The second quake, a 6.5, at 12:41 a.m. on April 26, caused the most damage.
 A fire started in the Hoby's Market shopping center exploded, with firefighters trying to extinguish the fire the rest of the night, but the entire shopping center was destroyed.
 The earthquake also caused extensive damage to the North Court area of Scotia, with numerous homes damaged and gas leakages from a damaged gas line.
 Pacific Gas & Electric responded to repair the gas line in North Court while all the residents were gathered on a grassy hill for the entire night.
 The third quake at 4:26 a.m. on April 26, measuring 6.7, compounded damage from the previous two quakes.
-Scotia was temporarily without water and electricity, and PALCO rebuilt the shopping center that had been destroyed.
+Scotia was temporarily without water and electricity.
+PALCO rebuilt the shopping center that had been destroyed.